mark-wiemer/mocha-wiki/compilers-deprecation.md

 - LiveScript: `--compilers ls:livescript` becomes `--require livescript`
 - (feel free to add more examples!)

-Mocha, by default, loads only `.js` when given a directory (and the default directory is `test`).
+You'll have to handle file extensions as well.
+Mocha, by default, only loads `.js` files when given a directory (and the default directory is `test`).
 Therefore, to use a *different* file extension (such as `.coffee` or `.ts`), you will need to supply a *glob* instead of simply a directory.
 If this was how you ran Mocha pre-v4:

 ```bash
 $ mocha --compilers coffee:coffee-script/register --recursive ./test